julianmclain/portfolio-clerk/README.md

     dependency injection.
 Your test suite be injected with a DatabaseConfigProvider for a named database profile.
     Then manually construct your repo instance and pass in the db config provider.
 See https://github.com/dnvriend/slick-3.2.0-test/blob/f5bfe8c9e29ba122f852a6e069b168581ab58ef7/play-slick/src/main/scala/play/api/db/slick/DatabaseConfigProvider.scala#L6
   - need to clean the DB between tests.
 I think the application automatically runs ups on application create and downs on application teardown.
-Might just need a before test / after test hook to truncate tables.
+Might just need a before test / after test hook to truncate persistence.tables.
 Not sure

 v1
 - [ ] ability to register as a user